-Martha MacCallum recently interviewed Cardinal Raymond Leo Burke about the Democratic 2020 candidates.
+Martha MacCallum interviewed Cardinal Raymond Leo Burke about the Democratic 2020 candidates.
 Cardinal Burke explained why “the Catholic faith is under attack in D.C.”

 MacCallum said Burke would have denied communion to 2004 presidential candidate John Kerry for his stance on abortion.

 She said Burke “is putting his foot down again” against 2020 candidates Joe Biden and Kamala Harris, saying “anti-Catholic bigotry is now considered acceptable in Washington.”